 Gluten Free London: A Complete Guide for Celiac Foodies

-However, I was quickly proven wrong.
-London is one of the best gluten free food cities in the world, right up there with he likes of Portland and Rome.
+London is one of the best gluten free food cities in the world, right up there with the likes of Portland (where we live) and Rome.

-What I didn’t quite realize is that the diversity of London means that there is a dazzling array of different cuisines represented in London, many of which have naturally gluten free options.
-In the guide below, you’re going to find restaurants bringing flavors from Colombia, Vietnam, Venezuela, and India (among many others).
+What I didn’t quite realize before visiting a few years back is that the diversity of people living in the city means that there is a dazzling array of different cuisines represented in London, many of which have naturally gluten free options.

 Here are some tips and tricks for navigating London with Celiac Disease.